Contents

 Converting to RINEX

 To convert the raw u-blox binary data into a format, the online processes can deal with, we need to convert the data.
-The standard used is called RINEX and we can use RTKLIB’s rtkconv to do the conversion (teqc from UNAVCO is another popular choice).
-The steps to perform the conversion are as follows:
+The standard used is called RINEX and we can use RTKLIB’s rtkconv

-2. I normally choose a different output directory so tick that option and all the path names in front of the 4 output files should update.
+has started, enter or select your file of u-blox binary data under the ‘RTCM, RCV RAW or RINEX OBS’ line. - I normally choose a different output directory so tick that option and all the path names in front of the 4 output files should update.

-3. The auto detection of format normally works fine, but you can set it to ‘ublox‘ if you want to.
+- The auto detection of format normally works fine, but you can set it to ‘

-4. Under ‘Options’, you can fill in the receiver type under ‘Rec #’ as e.g. U-BLOX/LEA-6T/FW 7.03 and the Antenna type if it is a known one with a calibration (see the IGS14 ANTEX file; I don’t know of any single frequency L1 GPS antennas that have been calibrated) .
+and the Antenna type if it is a known one with a calibration (see the IGS14 ANTEX file; I don’t know of any single frequency L1 GPS antennas that have been calibrated) .
 This will allow correction for the antenna phase center but this is a <10cm effect.
 If your receiver can use GLONASS signals (the u-blox 6 can’t), you can tick that option.
 You can also put in an approximate position (in X, Y, Z format; use something like the NGS NCAT converter to convert).
-The CSRS-PPP can use this as a starting position to compare the solution to.
+The CSRS-PPP can use this as a starting position to compare the solution to. - If you want trim off the start or the end of the data set (you can use the ‘Plot’ button to take a look), you can set these dates in the selectors at the top.

 When you are done, you should have screen that look like the two above.
 Hit Convert to process the files and output the RINEX files.
 The main one we are interested in is the ‘OBS’ RINEX file.
 You can look at these in a text editor; they consist of a header and then a series of lines of data records.
 The data record starts with the time of observation and the specific satellites seen.
 This is then followed by the measurements (pseudorange, carrier phase, doppler shift and SNR); one line for each satellite.